 In the Army, I was trained as a field medic and my job was to plug holes made in American soldiers, not make them in other people, the enemy.

 Which brings me back to the military weapon, not the gun, the M-16.
 It has been around since 1958 when it was first developed by a gun manufacturer called Armalite.
 They called it the AR-15.
-That company was sold to Colt, which mass-produced the gun for the military and called it the M-16.
-The military M-16 and the civilian AR-15 are the same the gun minus the automatic capability.

 Today, because of little federal restriction, many American gun manufacturers mass-produce the AR-15, such as Colt, Smith and Wesson, Sig Sauer and Bushmaster.